iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Finite Euclidean Inner Product.md

 **Properties**:

 * Symmetrical
-* Bilinear (For the complex field, this is not true, the frist paramter is linear, and swapping the order of the parameter introduces complex conjugation.)
+* Bilinear (For the complex field, this is not true, the First parameter is linear, and swapping the order of the parameter introduces complex conjugation.)
 * Positive Definiteness

-$\mathbf{E}:$ denotesthe Euclidean space, it's a finite dimenstional vector space with inner product defined over it, they are basically $\mathbb{R}^n$.
+$\mathbf{E}:$ denotes the Euclidean space, it's a finite dimensional vector space with inner product defined over it, they are basically $\mathbb{R}^n$.

 ---